 I have just finished the Inquisitor storyline again.
 At the end, you are sitting in your office, then you have a meeting in a large meditation chamber.
 Why wouldn't you be able to access that room anytime you like?
 It's your office, after all.
 Technically, you own it, yet once you finish that cutscene, you can no longer access that area.

-The Hyperspace Beacon by Larry Everett is your weekly guide to the vast galaxy of Star Wars: The Old Republic, currently in production by BioWare.
+Everything that would make roleplay a touch better already exists in the game.
+In fact, I have found that most MMOs already have all the items roleplayers would love to have; designers just have to open them up.
+What would you like to see to enhance your immersive roleplay?The Hyperspace Beacon by Larry Everett is your weekly guide to the vast galaxy of Star Wars: The Old Republic, currently in production by BioWare.
 If you have comments or suggestions for the column, send a transmission to firstname.lastname@example.org.
 Now strap yourself in, kid -- we gotta make the jump to hyperspace!